meshtastic/firmware/README.md

 # Development

 We'd love to have you join us on this merry little project.
 Please see our [development documents](./docs/software/sw-design.md) and join us on the gitter chat above.

+# Credits

+This project is run by volunteers.
+Past contributors include:
+* @claesg: Various documentation fixes and 3D print enclosures
+* @girtsf: So far our CI system, but soon lots of device improvements